lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Deserialization reverses this process, raising an error in the event that the input is malformed.
 Each component key is deserialized according to their respective standard as shown in {{appdx_components}}.

+The following describes how to instantiate a `DeserializePublicKey(bytes)` function for a given composite algorithm reperesented by `<OID>`.

 ~~~
 Composite-ML-DSA.DeserializePublicKey(bytes) -> (mldsaPK, tradPK)